 SAHELI

-In India, at least 1 in 10 women have undergone hysterectomy (removal of the uterus) by age 50, at a median age of 37—at least ten years before natural menopause.
+In India, at least 1 in 10 women have undergone hysterectomy by age 50, at a median age of 37—at least ten years before natural menopause.
 In some states, prevalence is up to 22% and at a younger age.
+Early hysterectomy can have severe consequences on women’s health through the life course.
+In response, the Ministry of Health and Family Welfare introduced National Guidelines on Preventing Unnecessary Hysterectomy in 2023.